Want to apply

 The applicant is the person who wishes to visit or live in Norway.

 Do you have a family member living in Norway who you want to come and live with?
 If so, you may be eligible for applying for family immigration for

-If you are going to stay in Norway for less than 90 days, you must apply for a visitor's visa.
+If you are going to stay in Norway for up to 90 days, you must apply for a visitor's visa.